AndrukhivAndriy/DevOps-BaseCamp/final.md

 **SecRuleEngine** - change to On, not DetectionOnly **SecResponseBodyAccess** - do not analyze response body

 And **list of disabled rules**.
-I tern off them, becouse some modules of Wordpress will not correctly work.
+I turn them off , becouse some modules of Wordpress will not correctly work (from my practical experience).

-Modify file as required and save the file in a ConfigMap.
+Modify file as required and save the file in a ConfigMap:

         kubectl -n ingress-nginx create configmap modsecurityconf --from-file=modsecurity.conf